The Call (2013 film): Plot

 Jordan hides from Michael in the cellar.
 Looking around, it becomes clear Michael had incestuous feelings towards his sister and was distraught when she fell ill and died.
-Michael keeps a prop head which he treats like his sister.
-He has been scalping and killing people similar to her since then, trying to find scalps that match his sister's hair, which she lost from chemotherapy.
+Michael keeps a prop head which he treats as his sister.
+He has been killing and scalping people similar to her since then, trying to find scalps that match his sister's hair, which she lost from chemotherapy.

-Jordan soon finds Casey strapped to the wheelchair and attacks Michael as he begins to scalp her forehead.
-She frees her and they try to escape, during which Casey stabs Michael in the back with scissors.
+Jordan soon finds Casey strapped to the wheelchair and attacks Michael as he begins to scalp Casey’s forehead.
+Jordan frees her and they try to escape, during which Casey stabs Michael in the back with scissors.
 Removing the scissors to hurt Casey, Jordan and Casey kick him back down into the cellar, knocking him unconscious.
-Instead of calling 9-1-1, they tape him to the same chair he used to torture Casey in.
+Instead of calling 9-1-1, they tape him to the same chair he used to torture Casey.
 When Michael regains consciousness, the women reveal that they intend to leave him there to die.
-Casey will claim she blacked out and escaped and Jordan found her in the woods, while everyone will assume that Michael has disappeared.
+Casey will claim she blacked out and escaped, and Jordan found her in the woods, while everyone will assume that Michael has fled.
 He first insults them, then pleads that they cannot do this to him.
 Jordan replies with his own words, "It's already done," and locks the door as Michael screams in horror.